srushti674/Project_1/README.md

 ## Step 3 — Train the model

-Open `train.py` and update the paths at the top to point at your own `driving_log.csv` and `IMG` folder:
+Open `train.py` and update the paths at the top to point to your own `driving_log.csv` and `IMG` folder:

 ```python